JetBrains/amper/docs/Usage.md

-### Using Amper from command line
+### Using the Gradle-based Amper from command line

-Since Amper is currently [Gradle-based](Documentation.md#gradle-based-projects) you can use it as usually:
+You can use the [Gradle-based](Documentation.md#gradle-based-projects) Amper is you normally use Gradle.
 E.g. to build and run the [JVM Hello, World](../examples/jvm-hello-world):
 ```
 cd jvm-hello-world